Recruits find family and fraternity in the Air National Guard

 |0

-This work, Recruits find family and fraternity in the Air National Guard, by SMSgt Vincent De Groot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Recruits find family and fraternity in the Air National Guard, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT